 3 1/2 - 4cupsall-purpose flour

-Filling: Blend together; 1 8-ounce Philadelphia cream cheese(room temperature), 1/2 cup sugar, 1/2 cup brown sugar, 2 T. whole milk, 1 T. cinnamon, 1 t. vanilla
+Filling: Blend together 8-ounce Philadelphia cream cheese(room temperature), 1/2 cup sugar, 1/2 cup brown sugar, 2 T. whole milk, 1 T. cinnamon, 1 t. vanilla.
+Set aside.

-Icing: Blend together; 8 ounces Philadelphia cream cheese(room temperature), 1 bag confectioners sugar, 1/2 cup whole milk, 1 t. vanilla
+Icing: Blend together 8 ounces Philadelphia cream cheese(room temperature), 1 bag confectioners sugar, 1/2 cup whole milk, 1 t. vanilla.
+Set aside.

 Dissolve yeast and 1 t. sugar in warm water.
 Set aside until frothy, about 5 minutes.

 In the bowl of an electric mixer, add the yeast mixture, scalded & cooled milk, sugar, melted butter, eggs, salt, nutmeg, and lemon zest.
 Begin mixing, gradually add the flour.
-Continue to mix until smooth.
+Continue mixing until smooth.

-Cover the bowl with a plate or saran wrap.
-Allow to rise until doubled in bulk(about 2 hours) at room temperature or overnight in the refrigerator.
+Cover the bowl with a dish towel.
+Allow to rise until doubled in bulk(about 2 hours) at room temperature.
+Or overnight in the refrigerator.
+If refrigerated overnight, allow to come to room temperature before rolling out the dough.

 Preheat the oven to 375º.